MaxSignal/Kemono2/README.md

 1. Create a virtual environment:
     ```sh
     pip install virtualenv # install the package if it's not installed
-    virtualenv --upgrade-embed-wheels # makes it easier to manage python versions
     virtualenv --python 3.8 venv
     ```